 3.4.8 Remote Service Delivery

 Remote service delivery is the delivery of rehabilitation over telecommunication networks and includes some VR services.
-Remote service delivery may not be conducted solely through voiced telephone communication.
+Remote service delivery may not be conducted through voiced telephone communication.

 Not all customers will benefit from participating in remote service delivery.
 The VR counselor or ILS-OIB worker must evaluate each customer's case to determine if remote service delivery is in the best interest of the customer and whether the customer has access to required resources and has the skills necessary for effective use.